Current ACP Courses and Descriptions

 English 2330: Poetry: The Greatest Hits (3) This course examines a selection of the most important poems written in English.
 Students will study poems to understand both their literary elements-form, metaphor, theme, and so on-and their cultural/historical context.
 Through a careful examination of poetry, students will sharpen their ability to read, discuss, and write about literary texts.
 This course satisfies the core curriculum requirement for the Literature in English area.

-English 2360: Hey, Have You Read?
-(3) - Prerequisites: English 1100 or consent of the instructor.
-This course satisfies the core curriculum requirement for the literature in English area.
-It introduces students to approaches to reading literature in the 21st century.
+English 2360: Hey, Have You Read ____?
+(3) - Prerequisites: ENGL 1100 or equivalent, or consent of the instructor.
+This course introduces students to approaches to reading literature in the 21st century.
 The course can focus on a specialty area, such as a genre, time period, or nationality, or on a theme transcending several specialty areas.
 Students will learn to read closely and begin to look at literature through various theoretical or cultural lenses.
+This course satisfies the English core requirement for the Literature in English area.

 Go to Top of Page